sentientstardust-dev/OrcaSlicer-ImageMap/README.md

 - Step 1: Import your model in blender using File -> Import (and selecting the file type that corresponds to your model)
 - Step 2 (optional): Change the viewport shading mode to 'Material Preview'  in the top right of the viewport, to check that your model textures are loaded properly.
+    - If your model has vertex colors doing this won't show them (this is fine).
+In this case you can skip past step 3 as there won't be any textures to unpack.
 - Step 3A: Unpack the image textures from your model using File -> External Data -> Unpack Resources.
 This should work, but often runs into errors when I try to use it, so if it doesn't work go to step 3B.
 Otherwise skip to step 4.
 - <details>
     <summary>Step 3B: If you couldn't automatically unpack the model textures, expand this and follow these instructions instead of 3A</summary>